Top savings accounts: where to find the best rates for your cash

 Regular savers: up to 8%

-All you do is put your funds in the best-paying easy-access account (which we've also listed in this article) and filter some money into a regular saver, or savers, each month.
+All you do is put your funds in the best-paying easy-access account (which we've listed lower down in this article) and filter some money into a regular saver, or savers, each month.

 So, what rates can you get?

-The Personal Savings Allowance (PSA) has meant that it’s easy to get a tax-free return from your savings even if you don’t use an ISA, though it’s still worthwhile making use of your tax-free ISA allowance (which is £20,000 for 2024/25).
+The Personal Savings Allowance (PSA) has meant that it’s easy to get a tax-free return from your savings even if you don’t use an ISA, though it’s still worthwhile making use of your tax-free ISA allowance.

 That’s because any money you put into an ISA will stay tax-free long-term, even if the interest you earn grows beyond the PSA limits.